BDX-town/Mangane/docs/administration/yunohost.md

 ```
 sudo su pleroma -s $SHELL -lc "/var/www/akkoma/live/bin/pleroma_ctl config migrate_to_db"
 ```
-You can also use the Admin interface to do this (see [README](https://github.com/BDX-town/Mangane#admin-fe-with-database-configuration-enabled)) if you are not confortable with the command line.
+You can also use the Admin interface to do this (see [README](https://github.com/outlaw-dame/Mangane#admin-fe-with-database-configuration-enabled)) if you are not confortable with the command line.

 #### For Pleroma

 Login with SSH to your server as Yunohost `admin` user and exec this command:

 ```
-sudo su pleroma -s $SHELL -lc "/var/www/pleroma/live/bin/pleroma_ctl frontend install mangane --ref dist --build-url https://github.com/BDX-town/Mangane/releases/latest/download/static.zip"
+sudo su pleroma -s $SHELL -lc "/var/www/pleroma/live/bin/pleroma_ctl frontend install mangane --ref dist --build-url https://github.com/outlaw-dame/Mangane/releases/latest/download/static.zip"
 ```
 It’s done!

-You can also use the Admin interface to do this (see the `README` file for [installation](https://github.com/BDX-town/Mangane#with-admin-fe) and [acttivation](https://github.com/BDX-town/Mangane#admin-fe-with-database-configuration-enabled)) if you are not confortable with the command line.
+You can also use the Admin interface to do this (see the `README` file for [installation](https://github.com/outlaw-dame/Mangane#with-admin-fe) and [activation](https://github.com/outlaw-dame/Mangane#admin-fe-with-database-configuration-enabled)) if you are not comfortable with the command line.

 #### Upgrade